AMB0000/EmbeddedSystems/Phase_D/readme.md

 I used STM32CubeIDE and the ST HAL.
 CubeMX generated the peripheral init.
 I program the chip over SWD with an ST-Link.

-The peripherals I'm actually using are I²C1 for the IMU, two timer channels for the motor PWMs, GPIOs for the H-bridge direction pins and the button/LED, and SysTick to keep the control loop running at a fixed rate.
+The peripherals I'm actually using are I²C1 for the IMU (pins PB8/PB9 on the connector, internally PB6/PB7 on the chip), TIM2 channels 1 and 2 for the two motor PWMs, GPIOs for the H-bridge direction pins and standby line, GPIO for the user LED, and SysTick to keep the control loop running at a fixed rate.
+There's also a WS2812B on TIM5_CH1 that I haven't done much with yet.

 The control loop runs at 200 Hz.
 Every 5ms it does this: